yurenju/jarbot/README.md

 ### Prerequisites

-* Slack incoming webhook url
+* Slack incoming webhook URL
 * Coinbase API key/secret

 #### Slack incoming webhook

-incoming webhook for sending message is necessary, go to https://api.slack.com/apps and click `Create New App` and select your slack room as Development Slack Workspace, then click `Create app`.
+incoming webhook for sending messages is necessary, go to https://api.slack.com/apps and click `Create New App` and select your slack room as Development Slack Workspace, then click `Create app`.

-Click `Incoming Webhooks` and activate Incoming Webhooks, click `Add New Webhook to Workspace` to get a webhook url, we will use it later.
+Click `Incoming Webhooks` and activate Incoming Webhooks, click `Add New Webhook to Workspace` to get a webhook URL, we will use it later.

 #### Coinbase API key

-we need coinbase api to create one time address to receive ETH/BTC. register a coinbase account and go to `Settings` -> `API Access` -> `+ New API Key`.
+We need coinbase api to create a one-time address to receive ETH/BTC.
+Follow below steps:

+1. register a coinbase account
+2. go to `Settings` -> `API Access` -> `+ New API Key`
-Select two accounts: `BTC Wallet` and `ETH Wallet` and then select `wallet:accounts:read`, `wallet:addresses:create` & `wallet:addresses:read`, these 3 permissions can only get your account information & create one-time address for receiving token, should be pretty safe.
+3. Select two accounts: `BTC Wallet` and `ETH Wallet`
+4. Select `wallet:accounts:read`, `wallet:addresses:create` & `wallet:addresses:read` permissions, these 3 permissions can only get your account information & create one-time address for receiving token, should be pretty safe.

-please leave `Notification URL` empty, we will update it later. create API key and get API key and secret, will use use it later.
+Please leave `Notification URL` empty, and we will update it later.
+Create API key and get API key and secret will use it then.

 ### Configuration